DC Zope/Python User Group

 raise an exception to let traversal continue.

-When a name isn't found, _q_getname
+When a name isn't found, _q_getname will be called.

 If it returns an object, traversal will continue with this